 Our work is only possible with the help and support of volunteers.
 The Alzheimer's Association relies on dedicated volunteers to achieve our vision of a world without Alzheimer's and all other dementia.
 We seek committed, passionate volunteers to educate the public, lead support groups and provide social engagement to those living with early-stage Alzheimer's in all communities.

-Community Educators are volunteer speakers who help provide education and expand the reach of Alzheimer's Association programs.
-Community Educators deliver Alzheimer's Association programs on topics related to Alzheimer’s disease and other dementias using prepared materials.
+Community Educators are volunteer public speakers who help the Alzheimer's Association provide consumer education.
+These volunteers deliver prepared presentations on topics related to Alzheimer’s disease and other dementias.

-Support Group Facilitators create a safe, open environment where people share their feelings, thoughts and experience in a combined effort to better cope with and manage the shared problems of dementia.
-The goal of support groups is to provide emotional, social and/or educational support to group members.
+Support Group Facilitators create a safe, open environment where people share their feelings, thoughts and experiences to better cope with and manage the shared challenges of dementia.

 Early-Stage Social Engagement Leaders plan social engagement activities such as bowling, baseball games, potlucks, tours and other cultural events for people living with memory loss and their care partners.

 Faith Outreach Representatives are liaisons between the Alzheimer's Association and local faith groups or congregations.
 They share information about Alzheimer’s disease, our free resources, and ways to join our cause at local community and education events.

 Promotores volunteers raise awareness of our programs, provide basic information, and link consumers to our services.
 Promotores are traditionally connectors, educators, peer mentors or health advocates who serve as liaisons to the Hispanic/Latino community.